 - Clayton Young, Treasurer

-- Class of 2021: Bruce Ewing, Ken Threet, Patti Van Dyke
+- Class of 2021: Bruce Ewing, Sam Riggs, Maxine Soares, Ken Threet, Patti Van Dyke

 Board of Deacons